 • Take one upper division literature course

-• Professional Writing Electives: Take three courses of the following:
+• Professional Writing Electives: Take three of the following:

 COM 3320: Public Relations Writing

 Familiarizes students with various forms of public relations writing and enhance their skills in written communication.
 Students will produce public relations material for both traditional and digital media outlets.
 Emphasis is placed on message design, strategy, audience analysis, and communication channels.
 Prerequisite: COM 2210.

 ENG 2225: English Grammar

 A systematic description of the rules of modern English grammar, making use of both traditional and contemporary grammatical theories.